stevenkellow/MailChimp-Preferences/readme.md

 mc_update() - update user's details in MailChimp
 mc_check() - make sure user is still subscribed
 mc_register() - register a WordPress user and subscribe to MailChimp

+#### Wanna help?

+This plugin is being actively developed on GitHub, feel free to create issues or make a pull request at [https://github.com/stevenkellow/MailChimp-Preferences/](https://github.com/stevenkellow/MailChimp-Preferences/)